tylguo/phoenix-suns/README.md

 - **Static Data**: No real-time features, as the task focuses on end-of-game analysis; live updates would require WebSockets or polling.

 ## Data Findings

+Here are several interesting patterns I came across:

  - A pattern in the data that stuck out to me immediately is how the `clock` times were formatted.
 It was formatted as ISO 8601 durations (PT12M00.00S) rather than a readable string (MM:SS).
 This was handled in `src/components/PlayByPlayFeed.tsx` with helper function that parses these strings using regex to extract minutes and seconds.

  - Furthermore, when coding the logic for how the play by play feed will be ordered, I immediately jumped to ordering by `clock`, but I noticed that different events can happen at the same time which meant `clock` is not a reliable way to sort.
 I handled this by using `orderNumber` instead.

+ - `scoreHome` and `scoreAway` are strings ("2") not numbers.
+This is not really important to my implementation, but in the case I want to calculate something like total points, I would handle strings by first normalizing them into integers before any calculations.

  - Many fields have null values such as `x`, `y`, and `qualifiers`.
 This indicates that they are only relevant for specific action types.
 Another interesting observation is that certain actions have extra fields.
 For example, jump balls has `jumpBallWonPersonId`, `jumpBallLostPersonId`.
 Fouls also contains info about who drew the foul `foulDrawnPlayerName`.
-This is handled through optioinal fields in `PlayAction` interface, allowing TypeScript to accomodate a variation in vendor's API without errors.
-These fields can be accessed safely using nullish coalescing and conditional checks to ensure the app doesnt encounter errors on missing data.
+This is handled through optioinal fields in `PlayAction` interface; TypeScript definitions mark them as optional or nullable.
+The `[key: string]: any;` makes it so it allows the app to handle any extra vendor-specific fields without breaking TypeScript.
+This is more important in a more general sense as in this assessment, the data comes from a static JSON file.

 ## Feature Description

-**Player Performance Comparison Tool**: A custom feature allowing coaches to compare two players' stats side-by-side from the game's play-by-play data.
-Select players via dropdowns to view metrics like PTS, FGM-FGA, FG%, 3PTM-3PTA, 3PT%, FTM-FTA, FT%, OREB, DREB, and AST in a clean table.
+The custom feature I chose to implement is a player comparison tool.
+This tool allowing coaches to compare two players' stats side-by-side from the game's play-by-play data.
+You can select players via dropdowns to view metrics like PTS, FGM-FGA, FG%, 3PTM-3PTA, 3PT%, FTM-FTA, FT%, OREB, DREB, and AST in a clean table.

-This helps coaches evaluate matchups, assess player roles, and make strategic decisions (e.g., "How does the starter's 3PT% compare to the bench?").
-Built using React state for selections and client-side aggregation for stats, it integrates seamlessly with the existing UI.
+This helps coaches evaluate matchups to ensure that his player is not a mismatch.
+It also can help with indentifying weaknesses if a certian player has higher metrics

 ## AI Disclosure